songpoemHQ/songpoem.github.io/_pages/index.md

   cta_label: "Enquire"
   cta_url: "mailto:sandesh.soni@songpoem.com&subject=enquiry&body=Wehomepage"
   excerpt: "We reuse already developed and well tested Modules and Functionalities, that can be imported rather than building from scratch and testing again."
-intro:
-  - excerpt: "We reuse already developed and well tested  modules and functionalities, that can be imported rather than building from scratch and testing again."
 services_row:
   - title: "Engineering"
-    excerpt: "Build Apps for browser as well as mobile applications.
-Fresh App Development as well as Maintenance & Support."
     description: "Open app on Laptop or mobile browser.
 Or application for Android and iPhone.
 Fresh App Development and also provide Maintenance & Support for your existing project."
   - title: "Growth"
-    excerpt: "Our Innovative strategist will work to grow your business and revenue.
-Retain old customers longer and add new customers."
     description: "Our Innovative strategist will work to grow your business and revenue.
 Retain old customers longer and add new customers."
 product_row:
   - title: "Marketplace"